atomicpay/prestashop-plugin/README.md

 * PHP >= 5.4 (Tested on v7.1)

 ## Getting Started
 AtomicPay For PrestaShop module is designed to be **"Plug-n-Play" installation** without any programming knowledge.
 Anyone can do it!
-To set up our plugin quickly, please follow the following guide.
+To set up our module quickly, please follow the following guide.

-- You must have a AtomicPay merchant account and API keys to use this plugin.
+- You must have a AtomicPay merchant account and API keys to use this module.
 It's free to [sign-up for a AtomicPay merchant account](https://merchant.atomicpay.io/beta-registration)
 - Once registered, you may retrieve the API keys by login to [AtomicPay Merchant Account](https://merchant.atomicpay.io/login) and go to [API Integration](https://merchant.atomicpay.io/apiIntegration) page.
 If your key becomes compromised, you may revoke the keys by regenerating new set of keys.

 ## Installation
 Visit the [Releases](https://github.com/atomicpay/prestashop-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just go to PrestaShop Admin's **Modules > Module Catalog > Install a module**, select the downloaded file and installation will auto-run.
 After the module is installed, click on **Configure**.

-**WARNING:** It is good practice to backup your databases before installing plugins.
+**WARNING:** It is good practice to backup your databases before installing modules.
 Please make sure you have created backups.

 ### Youtube Video - Step by Step Installation
 Click on the image to view our installation video